 Data collecting sensors

-While Zepp and Sony place their sensors on the butt of the racquet, Babolat‘s sensor is built into the grip.
+While Zepp and Sony place their sensors on the butt of the racquet, Babolat‘s is built into the grip.
 Qlipp, on the other hand, sits on your strings and also functions as a vibration dampener.
-Then there are those like the Babolat Pop and its big brother Babolat and PIQ, which sit on your wrist and collect information.
+Then there are those like the Babolat Pop and its big brother Babolat and PIQ, which sit on your wrist and quietly collect information.

 Essential reading: The battle of the tennis sensors

-Smart Court systems such as Playsight and Mojjo have already been installed at a few hundred venues across the US and Europe.
+Smart Court systems such as Playsight and Mojjo have already been installed on a few hundred venues across the US and Europe.
 These are systems that involve a number of permanently fixed cameras that record everything that happens during play.
 While less accurate than Hawk-Eye, they are precise enough to check lines and come at a much lower price.

 There are more exciting developments under way.
 For example, a Swiss startup called Technis has perfected an entirely tactile surface to make tennis courts interactive.
 The technology is directly integrated into the surface of synthetic and resin courts.
 Every single movement is detected, from the bounces of the ball to the position of the players on the court.
 The information is displayed in real time on a screen on the edge of the court.
 While the system is still in the design stage, we can expect to see real-world implementation in the not too distant future.

-Even more exciting is a gadget called In/Out.
+Even more exciting is a gadget we’ve tried out called In/Out.
 The $200 GoPro like device can be fastened to any tennis net post in less than a minute to detect in real-time which side of the line the ball lands.
 It does this thanks to the same algorithms that provide line-detection for self driving cars.
 You essentially get your own personal ‘Hawkeye’ system.